 Immediately after working on our relationships with ourselves, we then look at the quality of our intimate and platonic relationships with other adults and how we can improve them.
-This step is incredibly important, especially as more and more studies begin to show that the quality of our relationships are linked to the states of our emotional, mental and physical health.
+This step is incredibly important, especially as more and more studies begin to show that the quality of our relationships is linked to the states of our emotional, mental and physical health.

 Toxic people and the relationships we have with them act as poison or even as energy vampires.
 They enervate us, draining us of our own energy and appreciation of our lives.
 When we are surrounded by people who think life sucks and everything goes wrong, we eventually start thinking the same way.
 And because we start thinking that life sucks, guess what?
 Our minds start to subconsciously look for evidence to prove our point and before we know it, life does begin to suck.